BayoNet/Markdown-tests-clone/jdbc-engine.md

 - `external_database` — Database in an external DBMS.
 - `external_table` — A name of the table in `external_database`.

-## Example of Use
+## Usage Example

-Example of interaction with MySQL:
+Creating a table in MySQL:

 ```
 mysql> CREATE TABLE `test`.`test` (